Cardington Airfield

 Cardington Airfield, previously RAF Cardington, is a former Royal Air Force station in Bedfordshire, England, with a long and varied history, particularly in relation to airships and balloons.

-Most of the former RAF station is in the parish of Eastcotts, as is the settlement of Shortstown.
+The station was formerly part of the civil parish of Eastcotts, before it was abolished on 1st April 2019.

 History

-Birth under the Short brothers
+Construction under the Short brothers

 The site started life as a private venture when aircraft manufacturing company Short Brothers bought land there to build airships for the Admiralty.
 It constructed a 700 ft Airship hangar (the No. 1 Shed) in 1915 to enable it to build two rigid airships, the R-31 and the R-32.
 Short also built a housing estate, opposite the site, which it named Shortstown.

 Royal Airship Works

 The airships site was nationalised in April 1919, becoming known as the Royal Airship Works.

 In preparation for the R101 project, the No. 1 shed was extended between October 1924 and March 1926; its roof was raised by 35 feet and its length increased to 812 feet.
 The No. 2 (southern) shed, which had originally been located at RNAS Pulham, Norfolk was dismantled in 1928 and re-erected at Cardington.

 After the crash of the R101, in October 1930, all airship work in Britain stopped.
 Cardington then became a storage station.

 During 1936-7 Cardington started building barrage balloons; it became the No 1 RAF Balloon Training Unit responsible for the storage and training of balloon operators and drivers.
 From 1943 to 1967 it was home to the RAF meteorological research balloons training unit, undertaking development and storage (after 1967 this was undertaken by the Royal Aircraft Establishment).